NationalSecurityAgency/timely/source/includes/_server.md

 #### Create your SSL material for Timely

-Create the private key for the Grafana server
+Create the private key for the Timely server

 `openssl genrsa -out timely.key 4096`

-Generate a certificate signing request (CSR) with our Grafana private key
+Generate a certificate signing request (CSR) with our Timely private key

-`openssl req -new -key timely.key -out timely.csr`
+`openssl req -new -key timely.key -sha256 -nodes -subj '/C=US/ST=Confusion/L=Here/O=Timely/OU=Server/CN=localhost/emailAddress=noreply@localhost/subjectAltName=DNS.1=127.0.0.1' > timely.csr`

 Use the CSR and the CA to create a certificate for the server (a reply to the CSR)